An alternative to FTA’s Integrated Flight Deck Programme , is modular training.

 If you’re looking for a career as a commercial airline pilot, this approach still allows you to go from Zero to Frozen ATPL, but enables you to set the pace.
 This is a popular choice for students who want to alternate between training and part- or full-time employment.

 Whilst the majority prefer to complete multiple courses with us at FTA, you are welcome to complete a single course, such as our one of a kind, ATPL Theory.
 Special packages are available for those who want to complete multiple programmes with us.
 Click here for more information.

 What training modules do I need to complete to gain my fATPL?

-Students following the modular route complete several individual courses until they achieve all qualifications, licences and ratings for their Frozen ATPL, which enables them to apply for a First Officer position at a commercial airline.
+Students following the modular route complete several individual courses until they achieve all qualifications, licences and ratings for their Frozen ATPL.
+Once complete you can then apply for a First Officer position at a commercial airline.

 The modular course is highly comprehensive and structured.
 It’s designed to deliver the required training to the highest standard in the most flexible way.
 To achieve a frozen ATPL, students need to complete the following training:

 - Hour Building (not currently available at FTA).

 - ATPL Theory (Ground School)

 - Three-course MEP, ME IR and ME CPL package

 - Upset Prevention Recovery Training (UPRT) (Available through our training partners, Flight Performance Training).